srdjanbozic/Internship_Tasks/README.md

 # Queue
-Small aplication that uses a queue.
+Write small aplication that makes use of queue.